 We propose staging workshops after the shows depending on the size of the audience and the possibility of dividing them into sub groups.

 Every year, in collaboration with international clown partners and companies, we devise a new show about the most critical issues we are dealing with and suffering from and we tour it around Lebanon.
 You can have more info about our Clown Tour 2017 here and watch the highlights here.

 Clown Me In La Playa!

-No really, that was the name of our 2019 Barcelona show!
+No really, that was the name of our 2019 Barcelona show in La Merce Festival!
 We were invited, along with many other great Lebanese artists and performers, to put on our shows for a totally new audience, alongside other local and international acts.
 Which is why we also took this opportunity to finally get ourselves some new costumes, designed by Zeina Boueiry, and it must be said, in all modesty, we look faaaaahbulous.